dRBreslove/Circle/Circle/README.md

    - User One streams:
      - Main Display: White background with red dot in the center
      - Floating Frame: White screen with red dot
+     - Both dots are linked to User One's device accelerometer
    - User Two streams:
      - Main Display: White background with red dot in the center
      - Floating Frame: White screen with red dot
+     - Both dots are linked to User Two's device accelerometer
+   - The red dots move in real-time based on device movement:
+     - Tilting the device moves the dots up/down/left/right
+     - Rotating the device affects dot position
+     - Movement is synchronized between both users' displays

 2. **Sync Point Alignment**
    - When all four red dots are perfectly centered: